 And it has a lot to do with perception.
 People still think it is difficult to change banks, but in fact switching banks is now much easier than it was.
 For sure, there’s a few steps involved to change who you bank with, but these days most lenders will help you through it.

-With home loan interest rates reaching record lows recently, the question some borrowers will be asking themselves is whether now is the right time to fix their interest rate?
+With home loan interest rates reaching record lows recently, the question some borrowers will be asking themselves is: "Is now the right time to fix my interest rate?"

 Let’s look at the two types of rates:

 As their name suggests, variable interest rates fluctuate as the market changes.
-They offer flexibility – are perfect for those looking to pay off their loan quickly or potentially pay a lump sum, then a variable rate is a great option.
+They offer flexibility and are perfect for those looking to pay off their loan quickly or potentially pay a lump sum.
+If this is you, then a variable rate is a great option.

-On the flipside, for peace of mind, a fixed rate might be the way to go.
+On the flipside, if all you want is peace of mind, a fixed rate might be the way to go.
 Locking in a rate is ideal for those who want to know what their repayments will be for a set period.

 As with all financial decisions, it’s important to read the fine print.
 Some fixed rate products don’t offer options like flexible repayments or offset accounts, so be careful to check what features do apply.